pusateri/sdtest/README.md

               [--timeout=4] --domain=foo.bar.com
 ```

 * this is an automated test which subscribes to a service (defaults to _poisson-llq._tcp), then generates 'rate' events per second over the interval in seconds using a poisson distribution and correlates the responses.
+After the timeout, it unsubscribes from the service.

 ## Building from git
 ```